GuitarML/FunBox/README.md

 Funbox as a fully featured guitar pedal.
 You can build your own and use the effects included here, or use it as a starting place to design your own awesome pedal!

-Check out the video demo of the [Mars](https://youtu.be/e60Wy_VvJX8?si=AbR1MXqZ35HZ0Mvu) module on Funbox.
+Check out the [YouTube demo](https://youtu.be/e60Wy_VvJX8?si=AbR1MXqZ35HZ0Mvu) of the Mars module on Funbox.

 ![app](https://github.com/GuitarML/Funbox/blob/main/hardware/images/funbox_v3_front.jpg)
 ![app](https://github.com/GuitarML/Funbox/blob/main/hardware/images/funbox_v3_inside.jpg)